 Avery Hall Room 114, 1pm

-This afternoon conference at Columbia GSAPP is co-organized by the Canadian Centre for Architecture (CCA), the Temple Hoyne Buell Center for the Study of American Architecture, and the Society of Fellows / Heyman Center for the Humanities at Columbia University.
+This afternoon conference at Columbia GSAPP was co-organized by the Canadian Centre for Architecture (CCA), the Temple Hoyne Buell Center for the Study of American Architecture, and the Society of Fellows/Heyman Center for the Humanities at Columbia University.

 Introductions by Reinhold Martin, Columbia University, and Mirko Zardini, CCA